inaimathi/machine-setup/README.md

 You should then be able to do all the cool things you want to do with no hassle.

 If you're not me ... probably best not to.
 This script is optimized to my idiosyncratic machine setup (and actually assumes a particular piece of hardware at the moment too).
-The result will be a system set up to run under Xmonad with no window manager, minimal external volume automation, and an emacs-like set of keystrokes for piloting.
+The result will be a system set up to run under StumpWM with no underlying desktop environment, minimal external volume automation, and an emacs-like set of keystrokes for piloting.
 You'll want to tear most of it out and replace it with something similarly useful to you.

 ## Rationale

-- install everything you can from `nix`
+- install everything you can from `guix`
-- things that don't work/aren't available from nix, install from the Debian repos
+- things that don't work/aren't available from guix, install from the Debian repos
 - language-specific libraries install via language-specific build tools (`quicklisp`, `opam`, `stack`, `pip`, etc)